IslamAlsawaftah/reading-notes/MVC-Forms.md

 ### Create Form

-1. FORMS ñ WEAKLY TYPED
+1. FORMS ‚Äì WEAKLY TYPED

-\<form action="form1" method=îpostî>, form1 is Action Method that gets executed when forms sends data to HomeController using post method.
+\<form action="form1" method=‚Äùpost‚Äù>, form1 is Action Method that gets executed when forms sends data to HomeController using post method.
 In the next chapter, you will learn about post and get method in mvc.

-In the \<input type="text" name="txtId" />, the property name=îtxtIdî must be same as parameter name in form 1 action method.
+In the \<input type="text" name="txtId" />, the property name=‚ÄùtxtId‚Äù must be same as parameter name in form 1 action method.

-Advantage:
+Advantage

 1. It is easy to create a form using Weakly Typed mechanism

 2. Mostly used when you need to create a form with one or two input items.

-Disadvantage:
+Disadvantage

 1. Because, it is not strongly typed so IntelliSense doesn't help you.